DataDog/integrations-core/docs/dev/python.md

 #### Option 1: Install Python with Homebrew

 [`Homebrew`][3] is a package manager for macOS that makes a lot easier installing software on macOS, specially from the command line.
-Follow the "Doing it Right" instructions in [the Hitchhiker’s Guide to Python][4].
+Follow the "Doing it Right" instructions in [the Hitchhiker's Guide to Python][4].

 #### Option 2: Install Python with miniconda